zammad/zammad-user-documentation/extras/profile-and-settings.rst

 :Linked Accounts:

-   See a list of third-party services (*e.g.,* Facebook or Twitter) linked to your Zammad account.
+   See a list of third party services (*e.g.,* Facebook or Twitter) linked to your Zammad account.